Phone 1800 444 396

 Frequently asked questions

-Explore these frequently asked questions to understand what’s changing under Payday Super and make sure your business is ready.
+Explore these frequently asked questions to understand what has changed under Payday Super and help your business stay compliant.

-What is Payday Super and when does it start?
+What is Payday Super and when did it start?

 Payday Super is an Australian Government reform that requires employers to pay superannuation at the same time as salary and wages, rather than quarterly.
 This change is designed to help employees grow their retirement savings faster and reduce the risk of unpaid or delayed super contributions.

-If you currently pay super quarterly, you can still make your usual quarterly payment in July for wages paid up to 30 June 2026.
-However, from 1 July 2026 onwards, super contributions must be paid at the same time as wages, following your regular pay cycle – weekly, fortnightly, monthly, etc.
+Payday Super has been mandatory for all employers since 1 July 2026.
+Super contributions must now be paid at the same time as wages, following your regular pay cycle – weekly, fortnightly, monthly, etc.

 New rules for calculating and paying super